fabriciopolato/jobsity-node/README.md

 password: PeksSnGj8xWWRpTUd7
 ```

-Once you are logged in the website, go the `Messages` tab in the navabar and there you will have access to all the emails sent by the application
+Once you are logged in, go to the `Messages` tab in the navbar.
+There you will have access to all emails sent by the application

-2. If the registration was succesfull, the api will return a token.
-Use the token inside your bearer authentication header requests to be allowed to use all the routes of the application
+2. If registration was succesfull, the api will return a token.
+Use the token inside your bearer authentication header requests to be allowed to use all routes of the application

 ## 6. Author